Thinking about ... connector resistance

 CONCLUSION

-Our previous analysis has shown that in order to comply with the various minimum strengths required in the different standards, the values of the connectors must be as follows:
+Our previous analysis has shown us that in order to comply with the various minimum resistances required in the different standards, the values of the connectors must be as follows:

-Connectors currently available on the market are generally rated from 18kN to 26kN, whether in Zicral or textile.
-Steel connectors are rated up to 28kN, and some textile connectors up to 30kN!
+Connectors currently available on the market are generally rated from 18KN to 26KN, whether made of Zicral or textile.
+Steel connectors are rated up to 28KN, and some textile connectors up to 30KN!

 Resistance values are normally marked directly on the connectors, where possible.